odpi/egeria/Community-Guide.md

 Once signed in you can see all of the active slack channels.
 The main slack channel for the Egeria project is called `#egeria-discussion`

 Additional channels are added from time to time as new workgroups and discussion topics are established.
-For egeria these channel names will begin with '#egeria', you can also view slack channels from other LF AI & Data projects.
+For Egeria these channel names will begin with '#egeria'.
+You can also view slack channels from other LF AI & Data projects.

 More information about slack is available in the [developer-resources/tools](developer-resources/tools/Slack.md) pages.